 Single column cash book

-The single column cash book (also known as simple cash book) is a cash book that is used to record only cash transactions of a business.
-It is very identical to a traditional cash account in which all cash receipts are recorded on left hand (debit) side and all cash payments are recorded on right hand (credit) side in a chronological order.
+The single-column cash book (also known as simple cash book) is a cash book that is used to record only cash transactions of a business.
+It is very identical to a traditional cash account in which all cash receipts are recorded on the left-hand (debit) side and all cash payments are recorded on the right-hand (credit) side in a chronological order.

-The single column cash book has only one money column on both debit and credit sides titled as “amount” which is periodically totaled and balanced like a T-account.
-As stated earlier, a single column cash book records only cash related transactions.
-The entries relating to checks issued, checks received, purchases discount, and sales discount are not recorded in single column cash book.
+The single-column cash book has only one money column on both debit and credit sides titled “amount,” which is periodically totaled and balanced like a T-account.
+As stated earlier, a single-column cash book records only cash related transactions.
+The entries relating to checks issued, checks received, purchase discount, and sales discount are not recorded in the single-column cash book.

 Format: